 The 5-year Metrolink Service Plan is based on recent ridership trends and Commission goals.
 These goals are consistent with the broad objectives of Metrolink SCORE program for increased regional train service to be implemented by the 2028 Olympics.
-Table 3.2 below outlines a service growth scenario over the next several years that will expand options for Riverside County residents.
+Table 3.2 below outlines a 5-year service growth scenario that will be initiated upon full-service recovery from the pandemic.
 The specific implementation of this service will be subject to several factors including funding, availability of equipment, availability of train crews, and renegotiations of shared-use agreements with railroads.

-Table 3.2: Proposed Riverside County Metrolink Service Improvements
+Table: 3.2: Proposed Riverside County Metrolink Service Improvements